meonkeys/ow/Readme.md

 ```

-## Architecture

-ow talks with the [Nextcloud WebDAV API](https://docs.nextcloud.com/server/latest/developer_manual/client_apis/WebDAV/basic.html).

-## History

-ow [started](https://help.nextcloud.com/t/get-internal-link-for-a-file-in-nextcloud-from-a-local-command-line/152774) with one command (get internal link for locally sync'd file).
-Hopefully by the time you are reading this it has learned more tricks.
-If I and others use this, like it, and want to do more with it, here are some ideas on what we might do:

 ## Contributions

 Patches welcome.
 Ask before submitting anything larger than an obvious bugfix.
 Create a GitHub pull request.
 Add your name below.